simonw/datasette-gzip/README.md

 This plugin is a thin wrapper for the [GzipMiddleware](https://www.starlette.io/middleware/#gzipmiddleware) provided by Starlette.

-If you are already running Datasette behind a proxy such as Nginx or Cloudflare that applies its own compression you will not benefit from installing this plugin.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: